 Barriers to Repel Possums

-Surround your garden plants, especially the edibles, with poultry wire fencing at least 4 feet high.
+- Surround your garden plants, especially the edibles, with chicken wire, or poultry wire fencing at least 4 feet high.
 Bend the top foot outward so that possums can't climb over.

-Use a garden netting to cover the specific plants the possums have been targeting to keep them from getting to the tender leaves and fruits.
+- Use bird netting to cover the specific plants the possums have been targeting to keep them from getting to the tender leaves and fruits.
+Netting is an effective deterrent for many types of garden pests.

 Taste and Smell Deterrents

-Repel possums by sprinkling a bit of chili powder around your plants.
+Repel possums by sprinkling a bit of chili powder or cayenne pepper around your plants.
 Don't forget to mix the powder with any birdseed that you have in feeders around your yard.
-The powder is harmless to birds, which aren't put off by the spicy flavor, and will taste unpleasant to any possums attracted to the feeders.
+The chili powder is harmless to birds, which aren't put off by the spicy flavor, and will taste unpleasant to any possums attracted to the feeders.